Subnautica 2 on Steam - User reviews, Price & Information

 Subnautica 2 is an underwater survival adventure set on an all-new alien world, developed by Unknown Worlds.
 Play alone or with friends in 4-player co-op.
 Adapt to survive by building custom bases and crafting tools.
 Explore the unknown to uncover the mysteries hidden within the depths.

-Subnautica 2 is a multiplayer, underwater and survival game developed and published by Unknown Worlds Entertainment.
+Subnautica 2 is a multiplayer, survival and horror game developed and published by Unknown Worlds Entertainment.

 Released on May 14th 2026 is available only on Windows in 11 languages: English, German, Korean, Portuguese - Brazil, Spanish - Latin America, French, Japanese, Simplified Chinese, Italian, Russian and Ukrainian.